 The VR Counselor must then create the service record for the AT evaluation with the Assistive Technology Unit (ATU) or an approved contract provider.
 ATU provides AT evaluations based on initial or basic consultation reports.
 AT evaluations help customers identify suitable AT products that support their educational and vocational goals.
 During the evaluation process, AT Evaluators demonstrate products only from categories specified in the consultation report.

-ATSS: The EAS contacts the ATSS assigned to the VR Counselor's region to discuss the needs of the customer and create a service record.
+ATSS: The EAS contacts the ATSS assigned to the VR Counselor's VR Workforce Area to discuss the needs of the customer and create a service record.
 The EAS sends a complete ATSS Request to the ATSS.

 The ATSS accepts the service record for the requested service and meets with the customer to complete the necessary testing and a report.